AliceO2Group/ReadoutCard/README.md

 ===================
 Channel classes
 -------------------
-The ChannelMasterInterface is implemented using multiple classes.
+The DmaChannelInterface is implemented using multiple classes.
-ChannelMasterBase takes care of locking and provides default implementations for utility methods.
+DmaChannelBase takes care of locking and provides default implementations for utility methods.
-ChannelMasterPdaBase uses PDA to take care of memory mapping, registering the DMA buffer with the IOMMU, creating scatter-gather lists and PDA related initialization.
+DmaChannelPdaBase uses PDA to take care of memory mapping, registering the DMA buffer with the IOMMU, creating scatter-gather lists and PDA related initialization.
-Finally, CrorcChannelMaster and CruChannelMaster take care of device-specific implementation details for the C-RORC and CRU respectively.
+Finally, CrorcDmaChannel and CruDmaChannel take care of device-specific implementation details for the C-RORC and CRU respectively.

 Enums